Sleippnir/Sleippnir/cp-invoice-pipeline/README.md

 This project showcases the end-to-end design and implementation plan for a serverless, event-driven invoice processing pipeline on Google Cloud Platform (GCP).
 The solution was architected to solve a critical business problem: the time-consuming, error-prone, and costly manual processing of vendor invoices.

-By leveraging **Google Document AI** at the core, the system automates the entire lifecycle from ingestion via email to data extraction, validation, and final routing to ERP and analytics systems[cite: 7, 10].
-This approach eliminates manual data entry, dramatically reduces payment cycle times, and creates a fully auditable, searchable digital archive of all invoices[cite: 8].
+By leveraging **Google Document AI** at the core, the system automates the entire lifecycle from ingestion via email to data extraction, validation, and final routing to ERP and analytics systems.
+This approach eliminates manual data entry, dramatically reduces payment cycle times, and creates a fully auditable, searchable digital archive of all invoices.

 -   **Business Problem**: Manual invoice processing was slow, expensive, and error-prone, leading to delayed payments and a lack of real-time financial data.
--   **My Solution**: An automated, "Document AI First" serverless pipeline on GCP that ingests, interprets, validates, and routes invoice data with minimal human intervention[cite: 10, 18].
+-   **My Solution**: An automated, "Document AI First" serverless pipeline on GCP that ingests, interprets, validates, and routes invoice data with minimal human intervention.
 -   **Core Impact**: The system was projected to reduce monthly processing effort by **~95%** (from 333 hours to 17 hours) and establish a 90% straight-through processing rate, freeing up significant resources and enabling strategic financial benefits[cite: 265, 267].

 ---